dw0rsec/CTF-Writeups/HackTheBox/Blocky.md

 # Nmap done at Sat Sep 27 16:34:30 2025 -- 1 IP address (1 host up) scanned in 472.32 seconds
 ```

 On port 80 i found a webserver so i started a directory scan on my target.
-Since the server is running wordpress i had some issues with the directory bruteforce but iin the end i found a `/plugins` directory, wich contains two `.jar`files.
+Since the server is running wordpress i had some issues with the directory bruteforce but in the end i found a `/plugins` directory, which contains two `.jar`files.

 ```
 301      GET        9l       28w      310c http://blocky.htb/plugins => http://blocky.htb/plugins/
 ```

 I downloaded both `.jar` files on my machine and since i never worked with java files before i have done some research how to decompile the files.
-I used `jd-gui` to decompile the `BlockyCore.jar` filen in wich i found some credentials inside the `BlockyCore.class`.
+I used `jd-gui` to decompile the `BlockyCore.jar` file in which i found some credentials inside the `BlockyCore.class`.

 ```java
 package com.myfirstplugin;